popphp/pop-auth/README.md

 ----------------

 Using the table adapter, you would need to create a table in a database that stores the users.
-There would need to be a correlating table class  that extends 'Pop\Db\Record' (for more on this, visit the `pop-db` component.)
+There would need to be a correlating table class  that extends `Pop\Db\Record` (for more on this, visit the `pop-db` component.)

 For simplicity, the table class has been named `MyApp\Table\Users` and has a column called